 When applied to your skin along with sunscreen, milk thistle can help prevent skin cancer.

-Milk thistle has incredible anti-inflammatory, antioxidant, and immune-boosting properties.
+Milk thistle certainly has incredible anti-inflammatory, antioxidant and immune-boosting properties.

-There are even more options that will help you prevent skin cancer:
+There are even more options that may help you prevent skin cancer:

-- Chaparral prevents DNA mutations, thus preventing the development of cancer.
+- Chaparral prevents DNA mutations.
+Therefore, it may prevent the development of skin cancer.

 Herbs high in antioxidants minimize the damage caused by free radicals.
 Some examples are:

-While nature is wise, it’s not a good idea to ignore the help that only natural medicine provides when it comes to treating cancer or any other disease.
+Nature is certainly wise.
+Therefore, it’s not a good idea to ignore the help that only natural medicine provides when it comes to treating cancer or any other disease.

-Due to the limited number of studies that have been done, alternative medicine shouldn’t be considered the only answer for the treatment or prevention of skin cancer.
+On the other hand, due to the limited number of studies that have been done, alternative medicine shouldn’t be considered the only answer for skin cancer treatment or prevention.

-You should remember that it’s never advisable to self-medicate.
-If a doctor doesn’t address possible cancer in time, the consequences could be irreversible.
+You should also remember that it’s never advisable to self-medicate.
+If a doctor doesn’t address possible cancer in time, then the consequences could be irreversible.

-That’s why it’s very important to consult a specialist to see whether alternative medicine can be a good option for your particular case.
+That’s why it’s emphatically important to consult a specialist to see whether alternative medicine can be a good option for your particular case.

-It’s also important to remember that another factor that influences your skin as much as your health in general is your lifestyle.
+It’s equally important to remember that another factor that influences not only your skin but also your health in general is your lifestyle.